Aug. 25, 2023

 Assessment of in vivo activity of the glycine cleavage enzyme has been described using a stable isotope, [1-13C]glycine, which is administered enterally and measures exhaled 13CO2 (34).
 If available, this noninvasive enzymatic assay may be useful in confirming the diagnosis.

 Enzymology and molecular testing.
 The multiplicity of causes of hyperglycinemia and problems in interpreting CSF glycine concentrations make it important, when possible, to confirm the diagnosis by additional testing.
-The glycine cleavage enzyme can be assayed in a needle liver biopsy (28).
+The glycine cleavage enzyme can be assayed in a needle liver biopsy specimen (28).
 The sample should be frozen immediately and stored frozen until analysis.
 However, some patients with T protein defects can show normal activity in the assay of whole glycine cleavage enzyme complex activity (our unpublished work).
-In the absence of a liver biopsy, the enzyme can be assayed in transformed lymphocytes established from a blood sample, although this analysis is generally not reliable.

 DNA analysis is complicated by the lack of common mutations in the GLDC or AMT genes, meaning full sequencing may often be required.
-Mutations in the P protein gene (GLDC) account for the majority of nonketotic hyperglycemia cases (approximately 63% to 80%) (18; 35; Kure et al 2007; 19).
-Mutations reported to date in the GLDC gene include the S564I mutation, which is prevalent in Finnish patients and the R515S mutation found in up to 40% of Caucasians, particularly those from the UK (60; 19).
-Deletions and duplications spanning one or more exons of the GLDC gene have been found on approximately 20% of alleles in nonketotic hyperglycemia patients of different ethnic origins (19).
+Mutations in the P protein gene (GLDC) account for the majority of nonketotic hyperglycemia cases (approximately 63% to 80%) (18; 35; 19).
+Mutations reported to date in the GLDC gene include the S564I mutation, which is prevalent in Finnish patients and the R515S mutation found in up to 40% of Caucasians, particularly those from the UK (57; 19).
+Deletions and duplications spanning one or more exons of the GLDC gene have been found on approximately 20% of alleles in patients with nonketotic hyperglycemia of different ethnic origins (19).
 Screening for these deletions by MLPA analysis provides a rapid way of picking up a significant number of mutations (34).

 Defects in the T protein gene (AMT) account for the remaining cases; only one patient has been described with mutations in the H protein.
 Like the GLDC gene, most mutations in the AMT gene are private; however, the R320H mutation accounts for up to 16% of alleles in AMT (19).

-The presence of copy number variants in the GLDC gene and upstream mutations in AMT means that whole exome sequencing and gene panel approaches could likely miss a significant number of nonketotic hyperglycinemia patients because these mutations are often not detected.
+The presence of copy number variants in the GLDC gene and upstream mutations in AMT means that whole exome sequencing and gene panel approaches could likely miss a significant number of patients with nonketotic hyperglycinemia because these mutations are often not detected.